+Committed and stable financePE funds seek stable growth of their investment portfolio companies because their success is reliant on building value in these companies during the term of the investment.
 A typical investment term by private equity would be three to seven years, which means that management have time to properly implement a strategic growth plan.
 A well-funded PE fund will also be able to look at injecting further finance after its initial investment, for example to fund acquisitions or refinance other debt.

-PE funds go through a rigorous process of investigating businesses in which they may invest.
+ReputationPE funds go through a rigorous process of investigating businesses in which they may invest.
 They want to see evidence of the potential for growth during the investment term and are attracted to businesses with proficient management teams who have proven ability to generate that growth.
 Accordingly, bringing in a PE investor can be seen as a recognition of the strength of the business and ability of its shareholders and management.

-With PE investment should come strategic knowhow, commercial and financial expertise, management experience and a strong contact base, as well as the injection of capital.
+A valuable resourceWith PE investment should come strategic knowhow, commercial and financial expertise, management experience and a strong contact base, as well as the injection of capital.
 If the model works, businesses benefitting from PE investment are likely to grow more quickly, and based on more sophisticated and well-supported business planning, than other similar stage businesses.

+Business partnershipHaving taken a stake in the business, the PE fund’s interests will inevitably be aligned with other shareholders’ and management’s.
+The fund and its appointed board directors, therefore, will wish to make a genuine positive contribution to the development of the business.
 If the business encounters difficulties then the PE fund will be incentivised to find solutions and any experience of similar difficulties with other portfolio companies could be of real value.
 Generally, the PE fund’s interests are synchronised with those of the other owners since it will ultimately realise its investment only on a successful exit.

 Share this story